Reexamining constraints on neutron star properties from perturbative QCD: Abstract

 \section{Abstract}

-The implications of perturbative QCD (PQCD) calculations on neutron stars are carefully examined.
-While PQCD calculations above baryon chemical potential $\mu_B\sim2.4$ GeV demonstrate the potential of ruling out a wide range of neutron star equations of state (EOSs), these types of constraints only affect the most massive neutron stars in the vicinity of the Tolman-Oppenheimer-Volkoff (TOV) limit, resulting in bounds on neutron star EOSs that are orthogonal to those from current or future astrophysical observations, even if observations near the TOV limit are made.
-Assuming the most constraining scenario, PQCD considerations favor low values of the speed of sound squared $C_s$ at high $\mu_B$ relevant for heavy neutron stars, but leave predictions for the radii and tidal deformabilities almost unchanged for all the masses.
-Such considerations become irrelevant if the maximum of speed of sound squared inside neutron stars does not exceed about $\cmax\sim0.5$, or if the matching to PQCD is performed above $\mu_B\simeq2.9$ GeV.
-Furthermore, the large uncertainties associated with the current PQCD predictions make it impossible to place any meaningful bounds on neutron star EOSs as of now.
-Interestingly, if PQCD predictions for pressure at around $\mu_B\simeq2.4$ GeV is refined and found to be low ($\lesssim 1.5$ GeV/fm$^3$), evidence for a soft neutron star inner core EOS would point to the presence of a strongly interacting phase dominated by non-perturbative physics beyond neutron star densities.
+The implications of perturbative QCD (pQCD) calculations on neutron stars are carefully examined.
+While pQCD calculations above baryon chemical potentials $\mu_B\simeq2.4$ GeV demonstrate the potential of ruling out a wide range of neutron star equations of state (EOSs), such constraints only affect the most massive neutron stars in the vicinity of the Tolman-Oppenheimer-Volkoff (TOV) limit, resulting in constraints that are orthogonal to current or expected astrophysical bounds.
+In the most constraining scenario, pQCD considerations favor low values of the squared speed sound $C_s$ at high $\mu_B$ relevant for the most massive neutron stars, but leave predictions of the radii and tidal deformabilities almost unchanged.
+Such considerations become irrelevant if the maximum speed of sound squared inside neutron stars does not exceed about $\cmax\simeq0.5$, or if pQCD breaks down below $\mu_B\simeq2.9$ GeV.
+Furthermore, the large pQCD uncertainties preclude any meaningful bounds on the neutron star EOS at the moment.
+Interestingly, if pQCD predictions for the pressure at around $\mu_B\simeq2.5$ GeV are refined and found to be low ($\lesssim 1.5$ GeV/fm$^3$), evidence for a soft neutron star inner core EOS in combination with the existence of two-solar-mass pulsars would indicate the presence of color superconductivity beyond neutron star densities.
+I point out that two-solar-mass pulsars place robust upper bounds on this non-perturbative effect and require the pairing gap to be less than $\Delta_\cfl\leq500~\MeV$ at $\mu_B\simeq2.5~\GeV$.